• Skip to primary navigation

 the priests in my order.
 Things

-which they enjoy they consider
+which they like they consider

 “traditional.”
 But things they

-don’t like are declared to be
+don’t like are dismissively

-Novus Ordo.
+declared to be Novus Ordo.

 1 I won’t discuss here whether permission is currently needed to celebrate the 1950 Holy Week.
 I have received information from (perhaps) the highest authority on this matter, but lack permission to share his words publicly.
 Suffice it to say, a “diversity of opinion” exists regarding whether permission is still needed.
 At the end of the day, such a discussion is only appropriate for priests, not laymen.
 Tragically, certain Catholic ‘influencers’ who pontificate on this matter are way out of their depths.